Viewpoint by Jonathan Power*

 Iran can be belligerent, but it doesn't help to constantly confront it.
 Obama showed the way with EU and Russian support.
 The sooner the US can return to that path the sooner can the Middle East become much more peaceful.

-This week Iranian women can probably walk the streets of Tehran without wearing the hijab.
-Needless to say, this important liberalising step forward relates little to foreign policy, but it does indicate the regime, when it chooses, can be flexible.
+This year we may see some Iranian woman walking the streets of Teheran without wearing the hijab.
+Needless to say, such a step forward relates little to foreign policy, but it does indicate some influential members of the regime, when they choose, can be flexible.
 Washington must seize its moment—make an offer on the nuclear deal that the Iranian government cannot afford to pass up.
 The two sides are already very close.
 To close that gap should not be too difficult to do.
+[IDN-InDepthNews — 12 January 2023]

-About the author: The writer was for 17 years a foreign affairs columnist and commentator for the International Herald Tribune, now the New York Times.
+* Jonathan Power was for 17 years a foreign affairs columnist and commentator for the International Herald Tribune, now the New York Times.
 He has also written dozens of columns for the New York Times, the Washington Post, the Boston Globe and the Los Angeles Times.
 He is the European who has appeared most on the opinion pages of these papers.
-Visit his website: www.jonathanpowerjournalist.com.
-[IDN-InDepthNews — 06 December 2022]